kstenerud/concise-encoding/ce-structure.md

 The most common sources of deserialization data loss are:

- * Cutting off the upper part of an integer on overflow
- * Rounding off the lower part of a binary float on overflow
+ * On integer overflow: losing the most significant portion of the value.
- * Rounding to infinity or converting to NaN
+ * On floating point overflow: losing a portion of the significand and/or exponent, rounding to infinity, or converting to NaN
  * Truncating long arrays/strings
  * Erasing/replacing invalid characters in a string-like object

-Any point in your system that allows data loss is a potential security hole, because different parts of your system will likely handle the same loss-inducing data in different ways, and those differences could be exploited by an attacker using specially crafted documents.
+Any part of your system that allows data loss is a potential security hole, because different parts of your system will likely handle the same loss-inducing data in different ways, and those differences could be exploited by an attacker using specially crafted documents.

 As a contrived example, consider a fictional system where the access control subsystem running on platform A leaves bad characters as-is or replaces them with u+fffd, and the storage subsystem running on platform B truncates bad characters.
 If an attacker is able to send a "create user" or "change user" command with a group of `admin\U+D800` (which would pass access control validation because `admin\U+D800` != `admin`), he could set up an admin user because the storage subsystem truncates bad characters and stores the group `admin\U+D800` as `admin`.
 The next time that user is loaded, it will be in group `admin`.